Interested in attending film school? Keep reading to explore some of the best film schools in the US.

 Students can also learn about film through events, festivals, and screenings that UCLA hosts.
 For example, the UCLA Festival of Preservation showcases the restoration of vintage films.
 The Billy Wilder Theater allows students to explore moving images in their original formats, such as silent films and new-age digital media.

-One of the best film schools in the US is located at Columbia University’s School of the Arts.
+One of the top film schools in the US is located at Columbia University’s School of the Arts.
 Students can study various mediums within filmmaking, such as media studies, visual arts and sound art, writing, and digital storytelling.

 The Columbia College and the School of General Studies offer Bachelor's degrees in the arts with concentrations in creative writing, film and media studies, and visual arts.
 Students also have an opportunity to take a joint program, such as the MFA Sound Art and Literary Translation program.

-Columbia boasts a vibrant community of forward-thinking artists worldwide and acclaimed faculty made up of film and theater directors, poets, fiction, and nonfiction writers, playwrights, producers, critics, and academics.
+Columbia boasts a vibrant community of forward-thinking artists worldwide and acclaimed faculty made up of film and theater directors, poets, fiction and nonfiction writers, playwrights, producers, critics, and academics.

 A variety of resources and opportunities are available to students.
 They can hone their craft and learn at events and festivals like the Columbia University Film Festival.
 Students involved in the Film MFA Program have the opportunity to showcase their thesis work.